This page intends to explain the Tiki model and to answer:

 - IT departments in organizations

-- Volunteers which are using for personal projects
+- Volunteers who are using Tiki for personal projects

 Tiki is LGPL 2.1